-The King’s College Theatre Department will present Tom Stoppard’s comedy “Arcadia” at 7:30 p.m.
-Nov.
-14-17 and Nov.
-17 at 2 p.m., in the George P. Maffei II Theatre.
+The King’s College Theatre Department will host the regional premiere of Patrick Barlow’s comedy “The 39 Steps” at 7:30 p.m. on Feb.
+14-16, 21-23 and at 2 p.m.
+Sunday, Feb.
+17, in the George P. Maffei II Theater.